 As long as your home is below 4.0 pCi/L, you should have some peace of mind.
 However, Thrasher Basement Systems wants to do everything possible to get the radon levels as low as possible.
 Contact Classic Radon Services today for more information.

 Maybe 10 pCi/L doesn't sound all that bad, so 4.0 pCi/L can't be a problem at all.
 In order to understand the number, you have to understand the measuring system.
 Let's compare some figures.

-We are your resource for radon abatement and radon testing in Black River Falls, Chippewa Falls, Menomonie, Eau Claire, Mondovi, Altoona, Durand, Arcadia, Fountain City, Colfax, Cornell, Bloomer, Osseo, Blair, Whitehall, New Auburn, Galesville, Elk Mound, Boyceville, Eleva, Augusta, and surrounding locations!
+Classic Radon Services is your resource for radon abatement and radon testing in Black River Falls, Chippewa Falls, Menomonie, Eau Claire, Mondovi, Altoona, Durand, Arcadia, Fountain City, Colfax, Cornell, Bloomer, Osseo, Blair, Whitehall, New Auburn, Galesville, Elk Mound, Boyceville, Eleva, Augusta, and surrounding locations!

 Looking for a price?
 Get a no cost, no obligation free estimate.